-As discussed in section 4.4 of this report, the definition for Perth CBD is problematic and requires revision.
+As discussed in section 4.4 of this submission, the definition for Perth CBD is problematic and requires revision.
 Even with the proposed revision clause 2.5.5 of the Technical Rules should be clarified so that drafting better aligns with the likely objective of the clause.
+4.6.2 Solution options & preferred solution